microsoft/language-server-protocol/versions/protocol-1-x.md

 #### PublishDiagnostics Notification

-Diagnostics notification are sent from the server to the client to signal results of validation runs.
+The diagnostics notification is sent from the server to the client to signal results of validation runs.

 _Notification_
 * method: 'textDocument/publishDiagnostics'